uvaai/ml2/95 Project/content.md

 ### Machine Learning extended topics

-Eventhough we covered a lot of ML algorithms, there are still many more topics to explore.
+Even though we've covered a lot of ML algorithms, there are still many more topics to explore.
 For this project you should pick a class of algorithms we've not covered yet, study them on your own and see if you can get these algorithms to learn on a simple problem.
-You should currently have enough of general background to find relevant material for most classes of algorithms, although we still might be able to point you in a specific direction if needed.
+You should currently have enough of a general background to find relevant material for most classes of algorithms, although we still might be able to point you in a specific direction if needed.
 There are two classes we would suggest as options: